bibekdahal/8085-simulator/README.md

 ### Design Approach

 The software is built in Python scripting language using Object Oriented approach.
 Classes representing different elements of the microprocessor and the PPI are created with appropriate methods.

-The project was first created to run in console by reading machine langauge program from a text file and was tested properly.
-Then a parser to read assembly language program and convert it to machine codes was built.
+The software is built using sequential design process.
+After understanding the problem statement, appropriate tools for developement were chosen and the overall project was designed in paper.
+The 8085 and 8255 were then developed and tested to run by reading machine langauge program from a text file.
+Then an assembler to read assembly language program and convert it to machine codes was built.
 Finally a graphical user interface (GUI) was added for proper user interaction.
+Finally, the random data sorter program was written ans successfully tested in the developed software.

+For efficient teamwork and version control, GIT version control system is used.
+The central repository of the program is hosted in GitHub.

+##### 8085 Microprocessor and 8255 PPI
-The 8085+8255 was designed using combinations of objects of following classes:
+The 8085 and 8255 were designed using combinations of objects of following classes:
 ###### ALU
 The Arithmetic Logic Unit is emulated using a class containing an array of registers (each storing a byte) and the methods to perform various arithmetic and logical operations like Add, Subtract, And, Or, Xor, Not etc. As with 8085, the ALU assumes one of its operand as register 'A' and can take any other byte as its second operand.
 For Double Addition, it assumes one of its operand as HL-register pair and can take any other double-bytes as second operand.
 The register array holds the general purpose registers (A, B, C, D, E, H, L), the flags (F), the program counter (PC) and the stack pointer (SP).
 ###### CU